detrout/mex_gene_archive/docs/specification.rst

    - unfiltered sparse splice junction count matrix of unique reads

 software_version
-   Either the version of the aligner used for the raw matrices, or the version of mex_gene_archive used for merged matrices.
+   Either the version of the quantifier used for the raw matrices, or the version of mex_gene_archive used for merged matrices.

 arguments
-   Command line arguments used for the aligner.
+   Command line arguments used for the quantifier.

 experiment_accession
    An accession ID for the experiment this file was derived from